A selection of Amber Rudd's votes

 Please note that numbers do not measure quality.
 Also, representatives may do other things not currently covered by this site.

-- Has spoken in 24 debates in the last year — below average amongst MPs.
+- Has spoken in 24 debates in the last year — average amongst MPs.

-- Has received answers to 0 written questions in the last year — below average amongst MPs.
+- Has received answers to 0 written questions in the last year — Ministers do not ask written questions.

 - People have made 4 annotations on this MP’s speeches — average amongst MPs.

-- This MP’s speeches, in Hansard, are readable by an average 16–17 year old, going by the Flesch-Kincaid Grade Level score.
+- This MP’s speeches, in Hansard, are readable by an average 17–18 year old, going by the Flesch-Kincaid Grade Level score.